mslinn/jekyll_draft/README.md

 ```

 Now attach to the debugger process.
-This git repo includes a [Visual Studio Code launcher](./.vscode/launch.json) for this purpose labeled `Listen for rdebug-ide`.
+This git repo includes a [Visual Studio Code launcher](.vscode/launch.json) for this purpose labeled `Attach rdbg`.

 Now point your web browser to http://localhost:4444